AarushMahajan/Kafka-practice/readme.md

 CONSUMER GROUP:-

 1.)
 For each consumer we should have the consumer group present.
-A consumer can servive in the consumer group only 2.)
+A consumer can servive in the consumer group only

+2.)
 Each consumer can be distributed in different brockers in different machines (fault toulrance).

 3.)
 One consumer is assigned to a particular partation.

 4.)
 In multi partation and 1 consumer system consumer consume the messages in round-robin fasion
     i.e 2P and 1C
     * 1P -> 1C (1st iteratation)
     * 2p -> 1C (2nd iteratation)

 5.)
 It is recomended to have consumer < no of partations for a particular so that consumers are not sitting idel.

 PRODUCERS:-

 1.)
 PRODUCER produces the messages that are consumed my the consumers.

 2.)
 Producer can send data to a particular partation also.

 3.)
 We can send and consume the data in batch.

+4.)
+Payload in which data is sent is :-
+Message:
+                                                Key: <To which partation data to be sent>
+                                            payload: <data to be sent>

 TOPICS:-